-In addition, non-exempt staff receive a contractually agreed 13th month's salary, which is disbursed in November of each year.
-If the employment relationship is not in effect for a full calendar year, this payment is made on a pro-rated basis.
+In addition, non-exempt staffs receive a collectively agreed 13th month's salary, which is disbursed in November of each year.
+In the case that the employment does not exist for the full period during a calendar year, this payment is pro-rated.

-Non-exempt staff can also collectively receive a voluntary bonus on top of the fixed salary.
-In past years, this amounted to /4 of a monthly salary payment.
-This disbursement occurs half in November and half in March of the following year, provided that the employment relationship has not been terminated at the time the partial amounts are disbursed.
-Even repeated payment of the voluntary bonus does not cause any claim for the future to arise.
+Non-exempt staff also receive a voluntary bonus on top of the fixed salary (BeGo Tarif+).
+This amounts to 3/4 of a monthly salary payment.
+The disbursement occurs in November, provided that the employment has not been terminated until 31st October.
+If the employment does not exist for the full year, this payment is pro-rated.